-Participants may be Exited from TtW if they no longer wish to participate, are not participating in TtW appropriately or are no longer eligible.
+Participants should be Exited from TtW if they no longer wish to participate, are not participating in TtW appropriately, have reached maximum Period of Service, or are no longer eligible.

-There are two types of exits in TtW: Effective Exits which occur automatically; and Provider Exits.
+There are two types of exits in TtW: Effective Exits which occur automatically; and Provider Exits (manual Exits).